AIARE 1 Avalanche Training:

-Students can expect to develop a good grounding in how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn rescue techniques required to find and dig up a buried person (if an avalanche occurs and someone in the party is caught).
+You can expect to develop a solid foundation in how to prepare for and carry out a backcountry trip, understanding basic decision making while in the field, and avalanche rescue techniques required to locate and dig up a buried person.

 - Colorado Mountain School is the country’s largest AIARE Provider for a reason

 - Our Instructors are educators, not just minimally qualified instructors

 - We spend the majority of the course in the mountains, not inside

 - We provide valuable pre-course material to help you prepare